 I expect that my students will be involved in class.
 This includes being present, asking questions and participating in discussions.
-You should come to class prepared (having done the assigned reading, and bringing any necessary materials with you).
+You should come to class prepared (this means you should bring your books, paper and pencil, a calculator, and anything else you might need).